-Recently I took a two-week trip to Vietnam.
-I’ve been desperate to visit for ages, hearing only good things about the country’s friendly people, its amazing scenery and a rich but troubled history.
-As I’m always up for a bit of travelling, my girlfriend and I decided to start in the south, and gradually make our way up to the north of the country, taking in the sites as we went along.
+Recently, I took a two-week trip to Vietnam.
+I’d been desperate to visit for ages, hearing only good things about the country’s friendly people, amazing scenery and rich but troubled history.
+As I’m always up for a bit of traveling, my girlfriend and I decided to start in the south of the country and gradually make our way up to the north, taking in the sites and sounds as we went along.

 The Seed Is Planted…

 And enjoy the trip I did.
-Numerous beaches, temples, sun, relaxation, massages, bike rides and lots and lots of food and drink later, we arrived in the city of Hanoi on the last leg of the tour.
-Three days into Hanoi, and after trip to the famous Halong Bay, I found myself with a day where I didn’t have much planned.
-I’d already done most of the tourist stuff and sites, and unfortunately my girlfriend had come down with a minor case of heat exhaustion, so wanted to recover in the hotel room.
+Numerous beaches, temples, sun, relaxation, massages, bike rides, and lots of food and drink later, I arrived in the city of Hanoi on the last leg of the tour.
+Three days into Hanoi, and after a trip to the famous Halong Bay, I found myself with a day where I didn’t have much planned.
+I’d already done most of the touristy stuff and unfortunately, my girlfriend had come down with a minor case of heat exhaustion and wanted to recover in the hotel room.
 This gave me the perfect opportunity to set myself the task of hunting down a Vinyl Chapter.

 The Hunt Begins

 My first step was to use our trusty old friend, the Internet.
 I grabbed my phone, connected to the dodgy hotel wifi, and typed ‘vinyl records in Hanoi’ into Google.
 I was pleasantly surprised to quickly discover a couple of leads that were within walking distance.
 The first was on an old internet forum talking about a place called Fox DVD Shop.
 Apparently, the owner was a big vinyl fan and I hoped he would be happy to talk about his collection if I could track him down.
 The only downside was that the internet post was from 8 years ago.
 The likeliness of an old DVD shop still being around was pretty slim.